Dick Taylor: The Pretty Things

+In 1963, Taylor formed the Pretty Things with vocalist Phil May, a fellow Sidcup student who convinced Dick that he should form a new band.
+With the Pretty Things, Taylor once again played his preferred guitar position.

+He left the Pretty Things in June 1969, after the release of their concept album S.F.
+Sorrow, often cited as one of the first rock operas and featuring cover art photography by Dick.
+Taylor cited wanting to try out different experiences as one of the reasons for initially leaving, saying: "I'd been doing it for a long time.
+Maybe, almost, having done that, that's kind of a rich thing, the end of that little phase, "now we've done that"--well, let's see what else I could do.
+And also, since I'd left art school, I hadn't done anything else apart from being in the Pretty Things".
+A second incarnation of the band began after Taylor's departure, which mainly focused on producing psychedelic music.

-In 1963, Taylor formed the Pretty Things with vocalist Phil May, and once again played his preferred guitar position.
-He left the Pretty Things in 1969, after the release of their concept album S.F.
-Sorrow.
-The band released a few more albums without Taylor and disbanded in 1976, but regrouped with Taylor in 1979 to release Cross Talk.
-Taylor remained with the Pretty Things until they broke up in 2018.
+The band released a few more albums without Taylor and disbanded in 1976.
+After a few reunion gigs in the UK and Netherlands, the band regrouped with Taylor in 1979 to release Cross Talk.
+Taylor remained with the Pretty Things until they broke up in 2018 due to May's failing health (May eventually died in 2020).

+Other work

-In addition to his work with the Pretty Things, Taylor co-produced Hawkwind's debut album, on which he also played guitar, as well as Cochise's first album and Skin Alley's first album.
+In addition to his work with the Pretty Things, Taylor co-produced Hawkwind's 1970 debut album, on which he also played guitar, as well as Cochise's first album and Skin Alley's first album.
 His contribution to punk rock was a recording by Auntie Pus.

 During the second half of the 1980s, Taylor played guitar with the English post-punk band the Mekons.
+Years later, Taylor reunited with Mekons members Jon Langford and Susie Honeyman and performed as The Mini Mekons throughout the 2010s.

 He recorded with Andre Williams in Chicago for George Paulus' St. George Records.

+Taylor once played a gig with one of his influences, Jimmy Reed.

 As of 2024, he plays lead guitar with a band called the Hillmans (the lead singer of the Hillmans is Tony Minx, and the 'Hillmans' is a reference to the Hillman Minx).

 Personal life

 Taylor married his wife Melissa in Fulham on 14 June 1969.

+In the 1970s, Taylor worked in graphics, including painting murals, and for a time worked for a jeans company.
+His last job before rejoining the Pretty Things was as a transport manager.

-As of 2017 he lived on the Isle of Wight, England.
+As of 2017 he lived on the Isle of Wight, in the town of Ventnor, where he teaches guitar.